 "Using space management tools is the most efficient way to manage your office layout for optimal productivity and well-being." - Office Space Software

 Though some of us are better than others, "noise distracts everyone". - PsychCentral

 Being in an orderly, clean space allows for focus and decreases distractions.
 In a study co-authored by University of Arizona marketing professor Catherine Roster found that physical clutter "has a direct negative relationship to one's sense of well-being, safety, and self-identity in one's own space."

-Interview with Google Employee
+Interview with Employee at Creative Company

 "Repeatedly it's emphasized to change up work routines, and meet in different spaces with varied coworkers.
 They don't want us to feel like we have repetitive work tasks.
 Yes, we come to work to work, but most importantly we come to work to create."